 We are committed as a Club to creating and maintaining a safe and positive environment for all people involved in hockey with the Club.
 You can read our commitment to safeguarding here.

-The Club adopts England Hockey (EH’s) policy on Safeguarding and Protecting Young People in Hockey, its associated policies and procedures.
+The Club adopts England Hockey’s (EH’s) policy on Safeguarding and Protecting Young People in Hockey, its associated policies and procedures.
 These policies and associated procedures can be found at www.englandhockey.co.uk/safe.

 We all have a responsibility to recognise poor practice and abuse.
-If you have a concern or need advice, don’t hesitate to contact our Club Welfare Officer, Cath Dockley firstname.lastname@example.org or 07738 022212.
+If you have a concern or need advice, don’t hesitate to contact our Club Welfare Officer.
+Our Club Welfare Officer is Judy Micklethwait email@example.com.
+She will listen carefully to what you have to say.

-We have a Safeguarding page for juniors if they have a safeguarding problem or concern.
+We have a Safeguarding page which provides advice to our juniors if they have a safeguarding concern.

 We require volunteers in certain roles and appointments to complete safeguarding training.
-This will be either a sports coach UK workshop or an England Hockey on-line course.
+This will be either a Sports Coach UK workshop, NSPCC or an England Hockey on-line course.
 On top, our Welfare Officers complete a Time To Listen course.
 Our Lead coaches also hold Emergency First Aid qualifications.

 To support our commitment we have gathered together three important sources of safeguarding information from England Hockey: